patrickmaynard/php-project-stub/README.md

 # PHP project stub
 A basic scaffolding on which to build PHP projects using composer, MySQL and a simple folder structure.
+This is for very small projects where I don't need Symfony or Docker.
+For bigger projects, see https://github.com/patrickmaynard/symfony-5-docker.

 ## Basic setup